Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ---

 > [!NOTE]
-> We're looking for more co-hosts for Tech Interview Study Group and Accountabilibuddies (Tuesday session)!
+> We're looking for more Co-hosts for Tech Interview Study Group and Accountabilibuddies – Tuesdays!
 Please reach out to Meg or Abbey to inquire about getting involved with either of these groups.

 ## Active Groups